pacopeng/paco-acs-demo/README.md

 ```

+* Choose `Mark as resolved` for `Kubernetes Actions: Exec into Pod` and `Unauthorized Process Execution`.
-* Wait for a while the pod is coded to trigger few commands that will raise `Unauthorized Process Execution`.
+* Wait for a while the pod is coded to trigger few commands that will raise `Unauthorized Process Execution` violation.
 Once the violation occurs; navigate to "Risk -> visa-processor -> Risk Indicator -> Suspicious Process Execution" and "Process Discovery"
 * To simulate `Kubernetes Actions: Exec into Pod`; Create a dummy file via oc exec command

 ```bash